davidmoten/rxjava2-file/README.md

 ```

 ## OSX
-Apparently the WatchService can be slow on OSX (see [here](https://stackoverflow.com/questions/9588737/is-java-7-watchservice-slow-for-anyone-else)).
+Apparently the `WatchService` can be slow on OSX (see [here](https://stackoverflow.com/questions/9588737/is-java-7-watchservice-slow-for-anyone-else)).
 Note that the first example above shows how to pass a special `WatchEvent.Modifier` which some find has a beneficial effect.
+Without that the `WatchService` can take >10 seconds to detect changes to the file system.